 This price plan works for households where someone is often home during the day or if you’re a part-time resident.
 This plan is a good fit if you don’t use major appliances on a daily basis.

 Solar Price Plan

 This plan is for customers who produce some of their own electricity with rooftop solar or other technology.
 The plan allows customers to be flexible about when they use major home appliances.

-SRP is on its way to adding 1,000 MW of large-scale solar to its mix of sources by 2025 with facilities like Pinal Central Solar Energy Center.
+SRP is on its way to adding 2,025 MW of utility-scale solar to its mix of resources by 2025.

 Tip 2: Electric cars are good for your wallet and the environment.